rastersoft/autovala/wiki/autovala-fileformat.5.md

  * **source_dependency**: followed by one or more path/filenames (separated by spaces), it defines a system file needed for compiling the source, so, when creating a system package, the package that contains that file will be added to the build dependencies list.
 It will also be checked when creating the CMAKE files.
 If there are several paths, only one must exists to fullfill the condition.
 This is useful, for example, when checking for *pkgconfig* files, because in debian-based 64-bit systems they are stored at */usr/lib/pkgconfig*, but in fedora-based 64-bit systems they are at */usr/lib64/pkgconfig*.

  * **binary_dependency**: followed by one or more path/filenames (separated by spaces), it defines a system file needed for running the project, so, when creating a system package, the package that contains that file will be added to the dependencies list.
 It will also be checked when creating the CMAKE files.
 This is useful, for example, when checking for library files, because in debian-based 64-bit systems they are stored at */usr/lib*, but in fedora-based 64-bit systems they are at */usr/lib64*.

+* **external**: followed by an onwer ID and a free-form text, allows to store custom data inside the project file, useful for external apps that integrates with autovala.
+Example:

+            external: GEDIT custom_margin: 8
+            external: GNOME_BUILDER ask_exit

+It is possible to ask autovalaLib to return all the external data for an specific owner, and to overwrite it, again for an specific owner, leaving unmodified the external data of other owners.

 It is also possible to add conditions to nearly all of these commands (more specifically, all can be conditional with the exception of **vala_version**, **vala_binary**, **vala_library**, **version**, **namespace**, **project_name**, **define** and **autovala_version**).
 To do so, you can use the commands **if CONDITION**, **else** and **end**.
 The format for the **CONDITION** string is the CMake format (statements that can be true or false, parenteses, and AND, OR and NOT operators).